maptimelex/d3-mapping/README.md

 * View the code and data for this map: [d3-map01-starter](https://github.com/maptimelex/d3-mapping/tree/master/d3-map01-starter)
 * See a working example here: <a href="http://bl.ocks.org/rgdonohue/4793dab7f993a81cc670" target="_blank">A very simple D3 map</a>

 This is a very basic map, really just a basemap consisting of county polygons.
-But also it is projected, in this case using an Albers Equal Area project, which is highly suitable for making choropleth maps.
+But also it is projected, in this case using an Albers Equal Area projection, which is highly suitable for making choropleth maps.
 Let's run through what this code is doing to produce the map?

-First, we see at the top of the web document we're loading two external resources.
+First, at the top of the web document we're loading two external resources.
 The first is the magical d3 JavaScript code, which here in minified and served from a content delivery network (CDN).
-The second is an external JavaScript file named _ky-counties.js_.
+The second is an external JavaScript file named _ky-counties.js_, being hosted locally (i.e., in the same directory as our _index.html_ file).

 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/d3/3.5.5/d3.min.js"></script>
 <script src="ky-counties.js"></script>
 ```

-If we peered inside that _ky-counties.js_ file, we'd see it's really information encoded as [GeoJSON](http://geojson.org/) (our county geometries, stored as a GeoJSON FeatureCollection) that's been assigned to a variable named <code>counties</code>.
+When we peer inside that _ky-counties.js_ file, we'd see it's really information encoded as [GeoJSON](http://geojson.org/) (our county geometries, stored as a GeoJSON FeatureCollection) that's been assigned to a variable named <code>counties</code>.
 Also note that the GeoJSON properties include nominal data values such as NAME (the name of each county) and numerical data such a ALAND (the area of each county, which will be useful later for normalizing data for a choropleth map):

 ```javascript
 var counties = {